Start Your Christmas Village with this German Half-Timbered Paper House

 - Window Dies

-- Decorative elements such as a bottle brush tree and glitter
+- Decorative elements such as bottle brush trees and glitter

 Briefly, these are the steps in making this cardboard house:

-- Copy the pattern for the Irish Cottage onto cardboard, score the fold lines, cut out
+- Copy the pattern for the German Half-Timbered House onto cardboard, score the fold lines, cut out

 - Cut out the window openings